Thriftpy/archer/README.rst

 Archer
 ------

-Archer is a micro rpc framework inspired by Flask based on thrift
+Archer is a micro RPC framework inspired by `Flask` based on `Thrift`.

 Archer is super easy to use
 ```````````````````````````